Need to Know: Where Do Snakes Go in the Winter?

 I’ve been fortunate to have seen very few snakes on the hiking trails.
 As the weather has cooled, however, I am curious.
 Where do snakes go in the winter?

-I don’t see snakes on the trails in the fall and winter months.
+I never see snakes on the trails in the fall and winter months.
 Do they hibernate like bears?
 Is there a “snake season?”
 I have so many questions.

-There are 32 snakes that are native to Virginia.
+There are 32 species of snakes that are native to Virginia.
 Harmless snakes include rat snakes, garter snakes, water snakes and black snakes.

 Virginia is also home to poisonous snakes, including copperheads, rattlesnakes and cottonmouths.
 None are aggressive, not even the venomous snakes.

-Still, few of us are eager for a snake to cross our paths on the trails.
+Still, I’m not exactly eager for a snake to cross my path on the trails.
 For this reason, I wanted to share what to know about snakes and winter hiking.

 Do Snakes Hibernate in the Winter?